 - Paris with its multitude of art directions calls continuously to the deepest penetration and recognition of your inner essence.
 Only in this way it is possible to create work that refers the time span.

-* Bram van Velde, source of artist quotes on art & life: letter to H. E. Kramer, 25-10-1926, as quoted in ‘Bram van Velde, A Tribute’, Municipal Museum De Lakenhal Leiden, Municipal Museum Schiedam, Museum de Wieger, Deurne 1994, p.
-44 (Dutch painter, famous for his abstract colored paintings in a expressive abstract style; some biography facts below)
+* source of artist quotes on art & life in Paris: letter to H. E. Kramer, 25-10-1926, as quoted in ‘Bram van Velde, A Tribute’, Municipal Museum De Lakenhal Leiden, Municipal Museum Schiedam, Museum de Wieger, Deurne 1994, p.
+44.

 - …art is not for the personal satisfaction of one or the other, but art wants to return all what’s in life… … Art wants to give back everything what’s in our lives.
 The more comprehensive the artist stands in life the more powerful his work will speak, and therefore a work of art is a measure of the mental size of his creator.